TJSoler/phpfmt/README.md

 As the code had BSD license, someone forked it and kept it working, without updating it.
 And the source got lost.
 This is the result of extracting a phar file.
 And many changes.

+## This fork objectives:
+-

+## This branch:
+This branch should be UP until every test is been written.

 ## What Is It ?

 **phpfmt** formats PHP code by making it readable and following a specific coding guideline.